Azathothas/Stars/README.md

 - [Sankalpa-Acharya/notBrowser](https://github.com/Sankalpa-Acharya/notBrowser)
 - [SeifElsallamy/Blind-XSS-Manager](https://github.com/SeifElsallamy/Blind-XSS-Manager) – Never forget where you inject.
 - [SharzyL/pastebin-worker](https://github.com/SharzyL/pastebin-worker) – Pastebin on Cloudflare worker, with friendly CLI usage and rich features
-- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.
 - [Twingate-Labs/tg-cli](https://github.com/Twingate-Labs/tg-cli) – Command Line Interface for Administering Twingate
 - [WithSecureLabs/android-keystore-audit](https://github.com/WithSecureLabs/android-keystore-audit)
 - [XIU2/UserScript](https://github.com/XIU2/UserScript) – 🐵 自用的一些乱七八糟 油猴脚本~